Ken Dryden

-Kenneth Wayne Dryden (August 8, 1947 – September 5, 2025) was a Canadian professional ice hockey goaltender, politician, lawyer, businessman and author.
-He played for the Montreal Canadiens of the National Hockey League (NHL) from 1971 to 1979, winning the Stanley Cup six times, the Vezina Trophy as the goaltender on the team allowing the fewest goals five times, and the Conn Smythe Trophy along with the Calder Memorial Trophy as the most valuable player of the playoffs and rookie of the year respectively over the course of his rookie campaign.
+Kenneth Wayne Dryden (August 8, 1947 – September 5, 2025) was a Canadian professional ice hockey player, politician, lawyer, businessman and author.
+He was a goaltender for the Montreal Canadiens of the National Hockey League (NHL) from 1971 to 1979, winning the Stanley Cup six times, the Vezina Trophy as the goaltender on the team allowing the fewest goals five times, and the Conn Smythe Trophy along with the Calder Memorial Trophy as the most valuable player of the playoffs and rookie of the year respectively over the course of his rookie campaign.
 He was elected as member of the Hockey Hall of Fame in 1983.
 Thereafter, Dryden served as a Liberal Member of Parliament from 2004 to 2011 and was appointed Minister of Social Development from 2004 to 2006 for which he was named an Officer of the Order of Canada.
 In 2017, the NHL commemorated him as one of the league's 100 Greatest Players.
 He received the Order of Hockey in Canada in 2020.

 Early life and education

-Dryden was born in Hamilton, Ontario to parents Murray Dryden (1911–2004) and Margaret Adelia Campbell (1912–1985), and was raised in Islington, then a suburb of Toronto.
+Dryden was born in Hamilton, Ontario, to parents Murray Dryden and Margaret Adelia Campbell, and was raised in Islington, then a suburb of Toronto.
 He played with the Etobicoke Indians of the Metro Junior B Hockey League as well as the Humber Valley Packers of the Metro Toronto Hockey League.

 Dryden was drafted fourteenth overall by the Boston Bruins in the 1964 NHL amateur draft.
 Days later, on June 28, the Bruins traded Dryden, along with Alex Campbell, to the Montreal Canadiens in exchange for Paul Reid and Guy Allen.
 Dryden was told by his agent that he had been drafted by the Canadiens and did not find out until the mid-1970s that he had been drafted by the Bruins.

 Rather than play for the Canadiens in 1964, Dryden pursued a Bachelor of Arts in History at Cornell University, where he also played collegiately until his graduation in 1969.
 He backstopped the Cornell Big Red to the 1967 NCAA championship and to three consecutive ECAC tournament championships, winning 76 of his 81 varsity starts.
-At Cornell, he was a member of the Quill and Dagger society.
+At Cornell, he was a member of the Quill and Dagger society and the Sigma Phi society.
 He also was a member of the Canada national team that participated at the 1969 World Championships tournament held in Stockholm.

 Dryden's jersey number 1 was retired by the Cornell Big Red on February 25, 2010; along with Joe Nieuwendyk, he is one of two players to have their numbers retired by Cornell's hockey program.